kic-markon/UTYCC2020/README.md

-# ICTP-IoT-2017
+# UT-YCC workshop
-## Course material for "Data Analysis" section
+## Course material for IoT data processing

 Lecture slides are in IoT-sigproc.pdf.